jonathanbeber/onefootball/README.md

  - [Docker](https://docs.docker.com/install/)
  - [Docker Compose](https://docs.docker.com/compose/install/)

-With `docker` and `docker-compose` installled follow this instructions:
+With `docker` and `docker-compose` installled, follow this instructions:

 1. Clone this repository, or download it as `ZIP` file to your machine:
 ```